The Institute for Southern Studies is a public interest media, research, and education center, based in Durham, North Carolina.

-The Institute draws attention to the national importance of the South and offers an exciting vision of the region-a place brimming with a capacity for progressive change that challenges its reputation as a monolithic, conservative stronghold.
+The Institute draws attention to the national importance of the South and offers an exciting vision of the region -- a place brimming with a capacity for progressive change that challenges its reputation as a monolithic, conservative stronghold.

 Throughout our history, the Institute has maintained a strong commitment to developing research and publication projects that support grassroots organizing, especially efforts for corporate and government accountability.
 The Institute has also nurtured a variety of community and media projects for change, including the Brown Lung Association, Carolina Public Press, the Miami Workers Center, North Carolina Asian Americans Together, and Southerners for Economic Justice.

-More than four decades later, the Institute retains our unique place in the movement to build a better South.
+Nearly five decades later, the Institute retains our unique place in the movement to build a better South.

 The Institute for Southern Studies is a 501c3 nonprofit public charity.
 All donations are 100% tax deductible to the full extent allowed by law.